Beat-Herder 2026 begins on 16/07 and lasts for 4 days, wrapping up on 19/07. You can stay on site for a maximum of 4 nights.

 Beat-Herder is a weekend festival with facilities for on-site camping, where you can stay for a maximum of 4 nights.

-The 2025 lineup has not yet been announced – get notified when it drops. headline the festival.
+The 2026 lineup has not yet been announced – get notified when it drops.

 We asked a popular AI tool a few things about Beat-Herder.
 Here’s what it told us 👇